-So you’ve all seen the Bish Relationship Graph yeah?
+This article refers back to another one featuring the Relationship Graph.
 It’s a way of working out how well our relationships are going.
-Relationships can be full on and can take up a lot of our heart and head space with feelings and stuff.
+Relationships can be full on and can take up a lot of our heart and head space.
 Sometimes we need to take a step back and see what’s really going on.

 But some relationships can be more than just ‘not great’, sometimes they can be do us harm, make us feel unsafe, make us feel bad about ourselves (self-esteem) and make us feel trapped.
 These are abusive relationships.